Prik Nam Pla (Thai Dipping Sauce)

 The spicy, salty and umami deliciousness of this delicious Thai sauce makes it perfect to pair with pretty much any of your Thai cooking experiments.

-I personally love pairing it with my fried rice and noodle dishes, but you can also team it up with some spring rolls or your stir fry dishes.
+I personally love pairing it with my fried rice and noodle dishes, but you can also team it up with some spring rolls or your stir fries- along with a side of Thai crunchy cucumber salad.
 It’s the ultimate table condiment!
+And it doesn’t just work great with Thai dishes - you can also use it to jazz up your fried egg or just some plain jasmine rice.

 How do I store leftover Prik Nam Pla?